Yerassul777/kazakhstan-retail-trade-regression/README.md

 # Predicting Regional Retail Trade in Kazakhstan

-multiple linear regression analysis of monthly retail trade volume across Kazakhstan's 20 administrative regions. dataset compiled from four official monthly bulletins published by the Bureau of National Statistics of the Republic of Kazakhstan (stat.gov.kz), covering February 2024 to December 2025.
+multiple linear regression analysis of monthly retail trade volume across Kazakhstan's 20 administrative regions.
+Dataset compiled from four official monthly bulletins published by the Bureau of National Statistics of the Republic of Kazakhstan (stat.gov.kz), covering February 2024 to December 2025.

 ---